roelj/edudist/README.md

 Make sure you have the following libraries, development packages and build tools installed:
 * GCC or CLANG
 * Autotools
 * Make
 * cURL development library

+The code is normally compiled and tested with GCC.

 Build instructions
 ------------------

+For GNU/Linux distributions:
 <pre>
 autoreconf -i
 ./configure